-To register to use RTA web services you will need a QGov account.
+To register to use RTA web services you will need a Queensland Digital Identity (QDI).

-Instructions are on the RTA website at www.rta.qld.gov.au.
 If your bond money is not lodged with the RTA this is a serious offence under the Act.
 You can write to the person you paid the bond to and advise them to immediately lodge the bond with the RTA.